achristen/Meteobike/readme.md

 Please double check to make sure the connection is correct.

+### Foam Arragnement

 To ensure the protection of the sensor, a special foam is used.
-As you can see it is structured into cubical formation that allows you to take out the specific size you need.
+As you can see it is structured into cubical formation that allows you to remove the specific size and pattern you need.

-You will be given a 20x28 cubical foam sheet, using this you will remove two 7x12 pieces,one will be for the base and one will be altered to protect the Raspberry Pi system.
-You should be able to cut out 6 different 7x12 sheets from the original 20x28 sheet.
+You will be given a 20x28 cubical foam sheet, using this you will remove two 7x12 cube pieces, one will be for the base of your sensor and one will be altered to protect the Raspberry Pi system.

+You should be able to remove 6 different 7x12 sheets from the original 20x28 sheet.

 ![IMG_fullfoam](IMG_fullfoam.jpg)